clockworklabs/spacetime-docs/docs/unity/part-1.md

 // Called when the client connects, we update the logged_in state to true
 #[spacetimedb(connect)]
 pub fn client_connected(ctx: ReducerContext) {
-    // called when the client connects, we update the logged_in state to true update_player_login_state(ctx, true);
+    update_player_login_state(ctx, true);
 }